-L. E. Hudec, a Slovak architect with Hungarian citizenship, was an important figure in Shanghai from 1920 to 1940.
+L. E. Hudec, a Hungarian architect with Slovakian citizenship, was an important figure in Shanghai from 1920 to 1940.
 He might not have been the most famous foreigner on the Shanghai Bund, but he was the one that appeared most often — his architecture cover a very wide range of buildings, such as banks, hospitals, cinemas, churches, schools, and private building.

 Wherever you are in Shanghai you can see his works: Park Hotel, the Grand Theatre, Moore Memorial Church, Shanghai No. 3 Girls' High School, and so on.
 These architectures form the native style of "Old Shanghai", housing "Shanghai-style culture" and "Shanghai-style spirit".

 Hudec was born in the Kingdom of Hungary (now Banska-Bystrica, Slovakia) on January 8th, 1893 in a rich family.
 Hudec majored in architecture from 1911 to 1914 in Budapest Royal Academy, and was elected as a member of the Royal Institute of Hungarian Architects.